-SIS799 - Graduate Capstone
+SIS799 - Graduate Capstone (3 credits; Online)

 The capstone project allows students to apply the knowledge and skills acquired in their courses to the work environment.
 This project is completely individualized; students are encouraged to select work-related projects that are of particular interest to them and that will result in professional growth and benefit the organization.